 - Chop the apples (leave on skin and core)

-- Place all fruit plus 1 sprig of rosemary in a pan with a little water and heat to boiling point then simmer for 20 minutes
+- Place all fruit plus 1 sprig of rosemary in a pan with a little water (just covering the fruits) and heat to boiling point then simmer for 20 minutes

 - Mash fruit well